If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Pro Tip: Asking for donations from local companies is one way to increase your funds and start growing strong partnerships for future campaigns as well.

-9. Apply for a challenge grant.
+9. Apply for a challenge grant to supplement your capital campaign.

 Your capital campaign committee may elect to apply for a challenge grant to gain additional funds.